MartynHorslen/forum/README.md

 ## General Information
 Followed a tutorial a long time ago to build a forum from scratch.
 I added some features from other tutorials but have since lost the newer versions of my code.
-It included Bootstrap, hashing and salting user passwords, PDO and an email verification system - among other various styling adaptations.
-I would like to rebuild it from scratch as a portfolio project.
+It included Bootstrap, PDO, AJAX, hashing and salting of user passwords, an email verification system - among other various styling adaptations.
+I am rebuilding it here from scratch as a portfolio project.

 ## Technologies Used